Auditor Role in Sdn Bhd Company

 - Bank balance should be checked and reconciled with the bank statements at the end of every month.

 - Receipts and payments should be updated promptly to monitor Company’s cash flow on daily basis.

-- Proper books such as sales, purchases, debtors and creditors, journal and bank book should be maintained and updated promptly.
+- Proper books such as sales, purchases, debtors, creditors, journal and cheque book should be maintained and updated promptly.

 - Management account, i.e. Balance Sheet and Income Statement be drawn up at the end of every month to monitor the financial position of the Company.

 - Generally, all transactions must be recorded in the books within sixty (60) days as specified in Section 167(1A) of the Companies Act, 1965.